-Are you going south for the winter or visiting relatives over the holidays?
+If you’re going south for the winter, you don’t want to come home to a plumbing disaster.
 Before you head out of town, make sure your house is prepared to withstand the cold temperatures while you’re gone.
-You don't want to come home from your vacation to a plumbing disaster and gifts you never asked for.

 Before explaining how to prevent your pipes from freezing, we should address how, exactly, pipes can freeze in the first place.
 Pipes can freeze under three conditions: if a home is poorly insulated, if the heat is turned off or set too low during the winter, or if outdoor temperatures take a sudden dip.